hashicorp/terraform-cdk/website/docs/cdktf/concepts/interoperability-workflows.html.md

 }
 ```

+## HCL to CDKTF
-### Using a Terraform module with CDK for Terraform

-The [modules documentation](./fundementals.modules.html.md) describes how to use existing Terraform modules in CDK for Terraform projects.
+Use the [`cdktf convert`](../cli-reference/commands.html#convert) command to automatically translate existing HCL into a preferred CDK for Terraform language.
+The [modules documentation](./fundementals.modules.html.md) shows how to use existing Terraform modules in CDK for Terraform projects.

-## Convert existing HCL

-Existing HCL can be automatically converted to CDK for Terraform languages using the [`cdktf convert`](../cli-reference/commands.html#convert) command.